PS-O5/ERIs-FPGA/README.md

 # Source Code for Computing and Compressing Electron Repulsion Integrals on FPGAs

 This repository contains the FPGA kernels for computing and compressing electron repulsion integrals, citation:
+(What I aim to do is use this as a reference to aid me in ASIC design.
+I know it is a big project but I have spare time for the things I love to do :) )
 ---
 Wu, Xin; Kenter, Tobias; Schade, Robert; Kühne, Thomas D.; Plessl, Christian (2023):
 **Computing and Compressing Electron Repulsion Integrals on FPGAs.**